Plenty Of Fish Ultra Match

 This story is included in the book, Fishing Through the Apocalypse.
 Amazon

-“Where the hell are we?”
+BUY NOW“Where the hell are we?”
 Alex asked.
 “This is a rad area.”

 He looked around appreciatively, then rigged up and sprinted down the bank.
 Greenwood followed, both eager to hook a chiselmouth, a species they’d never caught.